ibm-cloud-docs/codeengine/app-tutorial.md

    ```
    {: screen}

-You have successfully deployed and started your first {{site.data.keyword.codeengineshort}} application!
+You successfully deployed and started your first {{site.data.keyword.codeengineshort}} application!

-## Update your application
+## Updating your application

 1. Update your newly created application by adding an environment variable to return `Hello Stranger!`.